aamks/aamks/README.md

 simulations (a-evac) and then evaluates the results.

 Aamks workflow:

-* read aamks configuration (see examples), e.g.:
+	- read aamks configuration (see examples), e.g.:

-	* NUMBER_OF_SIMULATIONS=999
+		- NUMBER_OF_SIMULATIONS=N
-	* BUILDING_CATEGORY="office"
+		- BUILDING_CATEGORY="office"
-	* ...
+		- ...

-* read geometry from autocad or inkscape
+	- read geometry from autocad or inkscape
-* create 999 CFAST input files
+	- create N CFAST input files
-* create 999 a-evac input files
+	- create N a-evac input files
-* dispatch simulations in a network: make workers create fires and evacuate humans.
+	- dispatch simulations in a network: make workers create fires and evacuate humans.
-* collect workers results in a database
+	- collect workers results in a database
-* compile the 1300 results into distributions
+	- compile the N results into distributions

 The master branch is by no means guaranteed to work, you better wait for a release.